-2.1.
-Training of the Conscripts: In all garrisons, following a basic computer skills training, the training will be given to the conscripts (Around 300,000 in the Phase II) on selected themes through distance learning, and for illiterates and for those who have low-level education, through peer-to-peer activities.

-2.2.
-Monitoring: This activity will include the creation of a focus group for the Phase I and the Phase II of the project, reflecting all parts of the society, monitoring the improvement of these focus groups within training, and monitoring their behavioral changes within their community after their military service.
+- 2.1.
+Training of the Conscripts: In all garrisons, following a basic computer skills training, the training will be given to the conscripts (Around 150,000 in the first phase, 500,000 in the second phase) on selected themes through distance learning, and for illiterates and for those who have low-level education, through peer-to-peer activities. - 2.2.
+Observation: This activity will include the creation of a focus group for each phase as to reflect all parts of the society, monitoring the improvement of this focus group within training, and monitoring their behavioural changes within their community after their military service.